Shine Lawyers Main Logo

 What effects do medications have on driving?

-It is best to speak to your doctor about how these medications, along with age, can impact you on the road.
 A simple change in drug or awareness of the medication taken could be all it takes to ensure you can continue to drive safely.

 Self-limiting older drivers

 While older motorists may experience a decline in their responsiveness and sight, they are able to recognise their limitations more easily than younger drivers.
-Consequently, older drivers tend to get behind the wheel less overall, particularly at night or in bad weather, and they also drive at lower speeds according to research from Monash University’s Accident Research Centre.
-As our ageing population continues to grow it's crucial to be aware of the challenges facing older drivers to keep ourselves, our loved ones and the general public, safe on our roads.
+According to research from Monash University's Accident Research Centre, older drivers tend to get behind the wheel less overall, particularly at night or in bad weather, and they also drive at lower speeds.

 Older client campaigning for stricter measures for older drivers

-Shine Lawyers represents a 75-year-old client who was involved in a traffic accident that changed his life drastically.
-Our client was a fit and active gentleman, but is now virtually bed-ridden.
-He was hit by an 88-year-old car driver whilst he was riding his motorbike.
-Since the accident he is virtually house bound with ongoing pain.
+Shine Lawyers represented a 75-year-old client who was involved in a traffic accident that changed his life drastically.
+Our client was a fit and active gentleman but is now virtually bed ridden.

-Our client wants stricter testing for drivers over 75 to prove they're safe to drive.
-The crash that he was injured in hasn't just cost his lifestyle, he's had to fork out thousands for medical expenses and housing modifications as well.
-Our client believes that there are not strict enough restrictions on older drivers and their continuation to hold a driver’s licence.
+Naturally, our client wants stricter testing for drivers over 75 to prove they have the skills and awareness to drive safely.
+The accident he was injured in hasn't just cost him his lifestyle, he’s also had to pay thousands of dollars for medical expenses and housing modifications.

 Glenn Brown, Legal Practice Manager at Shine Lawyers Chermside said:

-“Quite simply, the present system isn’t working well enough to ensure that lives are not being put at risk by drivers who are not fit to drive.
+'Quite simply, the present system isn’t working well enough to ensure that lives are not being put at risk by drivers who are not fit to drive.
 Doctors themselves have called for annual driving and road rule tests with an independent assessor to be introduced and we need to listen to the experts.
-Our community has the right to expect that anyone who holds a licence and drives on the roads we all share is able to do so safely”.
+Our community has the right to expect that anyone who holds a licence and drives on the roads we all share, is able to do so safely.’

 Shine Lawyers - here to help